 How Long Does Whiplash Last?

-For most people, whiplash is able to be completely addressed within about three months of sustaining the car accident injury.
-The initial days will be the hardest period of recovery and may require pain medication and rest to manage symptoms, while it will slowly become less painful over time.
-Much of whiplash treatment options is focused on slowly regaining movement and range of motion in the neck and shoulders so that the sufferer can perform the same activities they could prior to the injury.
+Whiplash is one of the most common injuries from car accidents or sudden-impact events that cause a rapid back-and-forth movement of the neck.
+For most people, the symptoms and effects of whiplash can be managed within about three months of sustaining the car accident injury.
+The first few days will be the hardest period of recovery and may require pain medication and plenty of rest to manage your symptoms, while it will slowly become less painful over time.
+A lot of whiplash treatment options are focused on slowly regaining healthy movement and range of motion in the neck and shoulders so that you can get back to the activities you could do before the injury.
+However, there are many factors that can affect how long whiplash lasts, such as the severity of the injury, pre-existing conditions, and the type of treatment received.

 While every case of whiplash is different, there are some common steps you can take to encourage your neck tissues to heal quickly.
 In conjunction with your Conyers orthopedic doctor’s instructions, these actions can help with your recovery time and pain management.